bazaarvoice/jolt/README.md

 Useful For
 -------
-1. Taking Json data from ElasticSearch, MonogoDb, Cassandra, etc and transforming it before sending it off to the world.
+1. Taking JSON data from ElasticSearch, MonogoDb, Cassandra, etc and transforming it before sending it off to the world.
-1. Extracting data from a large Json document for your component's consumption.
+1. Extracting data from a large JSON document for your component's consumption.

 Overview
 ------------